uitsmijter/image-processor/README.md

 ## Usage

-You need two directories, one with the original images the other (empty) directory is for the generated images.
+You need two directories, one with the original images.
+The other (empty) directory is for the generated images.

-For example the original images are located in `./graphics` and the generated once should be placed in `./public`.
-From the original images you want to have 4 different sizes with a width of 3840px, 1920px, 1280px and 640px
+For example the original images are located in `./graphics` and the generated ones should be placed in `./public`.
+From the original images you want to have 4 different sizes with a width of 3840px, 1920px, 1280px and 640px.

 ```shell
 docker run \